iTwin/itwinjs-core/docs/bis/guide/fundamentals/federationGuids.md

 ## Scope of Uniqueness

 Assigned FederationGuids are enforced to be unique on a single BIS Repository.
-However, multiple BIS Repositories under the same iTwin can use the same FederationGuid in order to refer to the same real-world Entity.
+However, multiple BIS Repositories can use the same FederationGuid in order to refer to the same real-world Entity.

 Therefore, the [Code](./codes.md) of Elements with the same FederationGuid across multiple BIS Repositories is typically the same, unless such Code is enforced to be unique across all BIS Repositories in an iTwin.